roman-milk/roman-milk.github.io/i-slave.md

+===

- ****** I, Slave ****** byfastandsloppy© Next, still balanced in that horrible position, the two slaves started lathering my legs, pussy and armpits.
+Next, still balanced in that horrible position, the two slaves started lathering my legs, pussy and armpits.
 Mistress Black produced a straight edged razor and held it up for me to see.

  "Now hold still you stupid girl.
 If I accidently kill you I might get into trouble."